Trip Itinerary: 10-Day New Zealand South Island Road Trip

 Campsite: Andrews Shelter Campsite

-Arthur’s Pass is a spectacular pass along the Southern Alps, and the perfect base for more mountain adventures.
+Arthur’s Pass is a spectacular pass along the Southern Alps, and the perfect base for more alpine adventures.
 Nestled into the mountains is the quaint town, featuring basic supplies, a cafe, and a bar.
-Arthur’s Pass is an oft-moody backdrop, with hanging clouds and plenty of waterfalls after a good rain.
+Arthur’s Pass is an often moody backdrop, with hanging clouds and plenty of waterfalls after a good rain.

 What to do in Arthur’s Pass: